Building 21st Century Skills Through STEAM

 Science classes at PS 349 have real-world applications.
 Amplify Science blends digital experiences with hands-on lessons that inspire students to think like scientists and engineers to solve real-world problems.
 This effective and engaging curriculum was developed by the Lawrence Hall of Science.
 Multimodal instruction ensures students “do, talk, read, write and visualize.”
 They learn to actively engage with science books, build visual models of their understanding of scientific phenomena, use digital simulations to collect evidence and share their ideas with their classmates.

-In addition to the Amplify Science curriculum, students participate in hands-on learning through visits to our in-house Hydroponics Lab.
+In addition to the Amplify Science curriculum, students participate in hands-on learning through visits to our in-house Hydroponics LabOpens in a new browser tab.
 Students have first-hand experiences with growing vegetables and herbs in a non-traditional way.
 The food grown in the hydroponics lab is distributed to our families and to local food pantries.

 Eureka Math and iReady provide our students with the benefit of hands-on programs designed to highlight the importance of math in everyday life.
 To deepen our understanding of the standards for mathematical practice, teachers collaborate with the National Training Network (NTN).
 This math network provides our teachers with professional development on the best practices for mathematical instruction.
 Students use math skills to create projects such as prototypes, inventions, and inspirational group art projects.